Introduction to psychometric tests

 Tip 1: Study your invitation

 Don’t trip at the first hurdle.
-Before you take your test you should have been given prior notice; this will take the form of either a letter or, more commonly, an email.
+Before you take your test you should have been given prior notice; this will most likely take the form of an email.
 Study this invitation and take note of the type of tests they want to assess you on.
 Once you know the tests you need to take navigate to the appropriate section on our site: such as 'numerical' in order to find information about the test type and practice questions.

 If your psychometric test is online, you will be given a deadline by which you must complete the test; typically a week or so.
 Obviously, make sure you don’t miss the deadline.
-If you are away or know you won’t be able to complete the online test by the date given, this might not matter; speak to the employer asking you to take the test and explain your situation.
+If you are away or know you won’t be able to complete the online test by the date given, speak to the employer and explain your situation.

 This is the best stage at which to ask questions about your psychometric test; there will be plenty of time to explain and help you.
 This is also the best stage at which to talk to the employer about any special requirements you have, such as adjusting for a disability.